5 Simple Steps to Building a Business Website

-- Contact Us – is where you put your email address, phone numbers and business address (include a Google Map is possible).
+- Contact Us – This is where you put your email address, phone numbers, and business address (include a Google Map is possible).
 You can also include an inquiry form for faster interaction as well as links to social media accounts.

 - Google Maps – include a map to your physical location especially if your business is retail